adamburgert/OptionsANN/README.md

 # OptionsANN
 Financial options pricing with ANNs and MLPs and Deep learning.
 Repo for Thesis code 2025.
-"Financial options pricing with artificial neural networks and Deep-learning"
+"Financial options pricing with artificial neural networks and Deep-learning" by Ádám András Burgert